MichaelCurrin/coding-blog/coding_blog/security.md

 An alternative is to print out the backup codes and keep them somewhere secure at home or work or at a friend.

 Printing codes is needed for LastPass as the codes will be inaccessible without the codes or a device.

-## Reasons to use LastPass

-- LastPass is built as a central credentials storage location and it does this great.
-You don't have to manage credentials across Chrome, Firefox and whatever other documents you use.
-- You can force LastPass to require a password after a period of inactivity or reopening the browser.
-- LastPass has a more elegant way of adding/updating/viewing/searching your site logins.
-- LastPass allows storing of text notes, for extra details around a site.
-- It works on desktop and mobile.

-## Reasons to not use a browser's own password storage

-- There is a risk in someone accessing your passwords if your browser is left open.
-- There is no master password setup default.
-- Your passwords could be synced, so someone signed into Chrome/Firefox as you on another machine could get your passwords.